 BUTTERNUT SQUASH FOR A BOOST OF VITAMIN A

-Just one cup of butternut squash provides more than three times the recommended daily dose of vitamin A. Vitamin A is a crucial antioxidant that's used in dozens of functions in the body.
-It is important for vision, skin health (specifically slowing signs of skin aging), preventing chronic diseases like cancer, and is inflammatory.
+Just one cup of butternut squash provides more than three times the recommended daily dose of vitamin A. Vitamin A is a crucial antioxidant that’s used in dozens of functions in the body.
+It is important for vision, skin health (specifically slowing signs of skin aging), preventing chronic diseases, and is inflammatory.

 SWEET POTATOES HAVE A VARIETY OF BENEFITS

 In addition to being extremely versatile as an ingredient, sweet potatoes boast a long list of health benefits.
 Like butternut squash, they are also rich in beta-carotene that gets converted to vitamin A when digested.
 Another great source of vitamin A is our Daily Shakes.
 Since beta-carotene is fat-soluble, it’s important to consume healthy fats daily to allow our body to digest and utilize this important nutrient.
 These latkes are cooked in plenty of healthy fats from olive oil.
 We’ve also purposely cooked these latkes at a low temperature so the olive oil isn’t damaged by too-high heat.
 Sweet potatoes also contain a large amount of potassium, which helps with fluid regulation and ultimately heart health, as it keeps our heart beating at a normal rhythm.

 Our applesauce is low in sugar and lets the tartness of the apples shine.
 The tart flavor combines with the buttery, warm latkes perfectly.
 The soft applesauce also creates a perfect texture balance with the crispy latkes.
 We’ve added sugar to not only add a subtly spicy flavor but feel free to leave it out as well, depending on the sweetness of your apple selection.